Identification Cards and Stories

 Students will be reading and discussing this classic in small groups.
 They will be noting the rising action of the story and looking into the characterization of Mathilde, the protagonist.

 When the class comes together for discussion, we will be discussing the lessons/themes of the story.
 Ultimately, using a Venn diagram, the students will be comparing and contrasting Mathilde's and Della's character and actions to prove a lesson learned.

 Figurative Language Unit

-Students will be completing a variety of assignment as they continue to learn about literary terms.
+Students will be completing a variety of assignments as they continue to learn about figurative language terms.

 1. Draw an idiom poster.

 The focus of the poster should be a picture of an idiom in literal terms.
 The idiom itself as well as how it is interpreted should be written on the poster.